 I chose to hang my chandelier from a tree above my rustic stump table, where I keep an old tea kettle as a planter.

 The reflective crystals on the chandelier balance well with the shiny metal of the tea kettle planter, and I love the look of the chandelier hanging from a tree, as it both contrasts with and compliments the natural elements around it.

-It also lights up the night beautifully.
-There’s nothing like watching the crystals twinkle in the moonlight.
+It also lights up beautifully at night.
+There’s nothing like watching the crystals twinkle in the moonlight!

 I hope you love this hanging solar lights project as much as I love mine.

 For more solar light fun, check out these Beach Glass Solar Lights and Mason Jar Solar Lights.
 And, don’t forget to sign up for my newsletter to get new projects every week.

 Check Out These Other Garden Decor and DIY Ideas: